fullstack-storyteller/ProblemSolving/_3_complexity_analysis_more_examples.md

 = 1 + 3 + 3 + 1
 = 8

-There are two approaches to find the find the total number of elements in the power set of a set S. In both the cases the time complexity will be O(n2<sup>n</sup>)
+There are two approaches to find the find the total number of elements in the power set of a set S. In both the cases the time complexity will be O(n2<sup>n</sup>) and space complexity will be O(1) in interative but O(n) in recurssive.

 - Backtracking Approach